 a.
 Changes that render previous training obsolete

 b.
-Initial assignment to jobs requiring fall protection
+Workers regularly perform tasks requiring fall protection

 c.
 Changes in equipment make previous training inadequate